lawmurray/Birch/README.md

 ## Installation

-To build, use:
+To build:

     birch build

-To install system wide, use:
+To install:

     birch install

-To run, use, e.g.:
+To run:

-    birch sample \
+    birch run
-        --model YapModel \
-        --ncheckpoints 197 \
-        --nparticles 1024 \
-        --input-file input/yap_dengue.json \
-        --output-file output/yap_dengue.json

 ## References